xcp-ng/xenadmin/README.md

 This repository contains the source code for XCP-ng Console.

-XCP-ng Console is a Windows-based management tool for XCP-ng and XenServer environments which enables users to manage and monitor XCP-ng and XenServer hosts and resource pools, and to deploy, monitor, manage and migrate virtual machines.
+XCP-ng Console is a Windows-based management tool for XCP-ng and Citrix® XenServer® environments which enables users to manage and monitor XCP-ng and Citrix® XenServer® hosts and resource pools, and to deploy, monitor, manage and migrate virtual machines.

 XCP-ng Console is written mostly in C#.